tadzyla/crime_display_service/README.md

-Web application, extracting data from Police in UK API.
-Data is sorted by police forces and date(Year-month)
+Web application, extracting data from Police API in UK.
+Data is sorted by police forces and date(Year-month).
+For this project I used React library with Axios to get data from API.
+To display chart, I used react wrapper for Chartjs library.